Post updated July 2021

 1. Roath Park, Cardiff

-Roath Park stretches through the middle of an urban area in Cardiff with a large boating lake.
-The green space contains a play park, beautiful rose garden and lakeside benches to relax with an ice-cream and watch the swans and paddle boats in the summer season.
+Roath Park stretches through the middle of residential area in Cardiff with a large boating lake.
+The green space contains a play park, beautiful rose garden and lakeside benches to relax with an ice-cream and watch the swans and paddle boats in the summer time.

 3. Penarth, Vale of Glamorgan

-Sure the bench looks a little tired but this view of Cardiff’s skyline from Penarth is perfectly positioned to see a colourful sunrise or sunset over the city skyline.
-From here you can also see the boats in the marina, Cardiff Bay and the distant hills and mountains of the valleys.
+Sure the bench looks a little tired, but the view over Cardiff’s skyline from Penarth’s Paget Road (CF64 1DR) is perfectly positioned to watch the sun rise or set over the city.
+There’s so much to look at it from this bench, below you can see boats inside Penarth Marina, beyond that is Cardiff Bay and in the distance are the hills of the South Wales valleys.